Adicio-AI/adicio_web/_posts/2019-07-12-Sentiment-Analysis.md

 - The correlation of price to sentiment varied over time.
 - Rigorous statistical technique is required to separate signal from noise.
 - There is a correlation between the stock price and *then* sentiment.
 In other words, if the stock price went up, sentiment turned positive.
 If the stock price went down, sentiment turned negative.

+{: .notice}
+Check back in a week or so.
+We will add the Jupyter Labs notebook and related datasets here.